-For a decade now, since the global financial crisis, growth stocks have been outperforming value stocks.
-Iain highlights that the UK stock market is heavily influenced by value sectors.
+For a decade now, since the global financial crisis, stocks that are perceived to be able to grow earnings and revenues faster than the market have been outperforming stocks that appear to be good value on a range of measures such as price/earnings ratios and dividend yield.
+Iain highlights that the UK stock market is heavily influenced by sectors where value stocks predominate.
 A combination of this and concern about Brexit have been weighing on UK share prices and this is reflected in the relatively poor performance of the UK market.
 Iain is not favouring domestically-orientated stocks within SHRS's portfolio; stocks are selected on their own merits rather than to reflect any view on economic prospects.